Gimmick (professional wrestling)

-WWE wrestler Rey Mysterio uses a masked 'luchador' gimmick.
+WWE wrestler Rey Mysterio uses a masked character gimmick.

-In professional wrestling, a gimmick generally refers to a wrestler's in-ring persona, character, behaviour, attire, and/or other distinguishing traits while performing which are usually artificially created in order to draw fan interest.
-These in-ring personalities often involve costumes, makeup and catchphrases that they shout at their opponents or the fans.
-Gimmicks can be designed to work as good guys/heroes (babyfaces) or bad guys/villains (heel) depending on the wrestler's desire to be popular or hated by the crowd.
-A tweener gimmick falls between the two extremes, such as wrestlers who manifests many heel and face traits such as Randy Orton's viper gimmick.
-A wrestler may portray more than one gimmick over their career depending on the angle or the wrestling promotion that they are working for at that time.
+In professional wrestling, a gimmick broadly refers to a wrestler's in-ring persona, character, behaviour, attire, or other distinguishing traits while performing, which are typically designed to draw fan interest.
+Gimmicks often involve costumes, makeup, and catchphrases that the wrestler shouts at opponents or fans.
+Gimmicks are developed for good guys/heroes (babyfaces) or bad guys/villains (heel) depending on whether the wrestler is intended to be popular or hated by the audience.
+A tweener gimmick falls between the two extremes when a wrestler manifests both heel and face traits, such as Randy Orton's viper gimmick.
+A wrestler may use more than one gimmick over their career depending on the angle or the wrestling promotion they are working for.